Van Niekerk aiming to break 200m world record

 Bolt's support giving confidence

 Prior the the World Championships, which end on August 13, Bolt said he believed Van Niekerk was "doing a lot for the sport."
-The Jamaican's support hasn't gone unnoticed.
+His support hasn't gone unnoticed.

 "I should owe him a fee for the amount of recognition he's giving me," Van Niekerk quipped.
 "It gives me, obviously, a massive boost in my career.